HEIGVD-S3-DAI/purrchase/API.md

 - `200` (OK) - The user has been successfully updated
 - `400` (Bad Request) - The request body is invalid
 - `404` (Not Found) - The user does not exist
+- `412` (Precondition Failed) - The user in the cache isn't up to date

 #### Delete a user